 A Pudding Without Refined Sugar

 Also, these vegan eggs are made without refined sugar.
 I couldn’t use jaggery or honey or brown sugar as it was necessary to retain the white color.
-Thus, I added Boora sugar in it.
+Thus, I added Boora sugar to it.
 Boora sugar is different from refined sugar, in fact much healthier.
-Nowadays, at some places, powdered sugar is sold as boora but if you have ever seen boora then you will agree that its far different than powdered sugar.
+Nowadays, at some places, powdered sugar is sold as Boora but if you have ever seen Boora then you will agree that it’s far different than powdered sugar.
 If I go into more details of Boora then I would deviate from my recipe.
 But if interested, you may read about Boora sugar here.

 - Heat coconut milk with Boora sugar.